samipak458/Simple-Library-Managment-With-Azure-Services/readme.md

 ## Functionalities :-
-Input book name, author, book url, edition, isbn, publication date, status and book type to add the book.
-If book name is missing it will shown you error.
-As I used LocalStorage if you refresh or close the tab your books will not disappear.
-You can clear book shelf just by clicking on **clear shelf**.
-You can also search book by book name, author and type.
+Input the book Name, Author, URL, Edition, ISBN, Publication Date, Status, and Book Type to add the book.
+If the book name is missing, it will show you an error.
+As I used LocalStorage, if you refresh or close the tab, your books will not disappear.
+You can clear the bookshelf just by clicking on clear shelf.
+You can also search books by book name, author, and type.

 ## Adding